FAQs About Hip Osteoarthritis With Dr. Arthur Mark

 • Inflammatory or Rheumatological Diseases: Conditions such as rheumatoid arthritis, psoriatic arthritis, and ankylosing spondylitis can cause the hip joints to deteriorate more quickly.

-• Congenital Abnormalities: Some people are born with hip abnormalities that may require joint replacement at a younger age.
+• Congenital Abnormalities: Some people are born with hip abnormalities, which can lead to joint instability and premature wear.
+These congenital issues may require joint replacement at a younger age.

-• Other Conditions: Diseases such as sickle cell disease or chemotherapy treatments for cancer can also lead to hip joint damage.
+• Other Conditions: Diseases such as sickle cell disease or chemotherapy treatments for cancer can also lead to hip joint damage, further increasing the likelihood of osteoarthritis.

-While some individuals may be genetically predisposed to osteoarthritis, there are steps that can be taken to slow its progression.
+While some individuals may be genetically predisposed to osteoarthritis, there are steps that can be taken to slow its progression such as

 • Maintaining a healthy weight